freddiejbawden/notes/exc/pig-latin.md

 ### Temporal Analysis

 Changing data  over time.
-We can use Pig to analyse distribitions.
-COGROUP is good for thsi as we can get a set of search queries from across many logs and collate them into one structure quickly.
+We can use Pig to analyse distributions.
+COGROUP is good for this as we can get a set of search queries from across many logs and collate them into one structure quickly.
 We can then use UDFs to create repeatable functions for each of them.

+## Related Systems

+* Apache Hive
+* DryadLINQ
+* Shark/Spark SQL